posted 14th April 2026

 During a neurological physiotherapy assessment, your physiotherapist will usually review:

-Current functional difficulties (walking, transfers, stairs, upper limb use)
+- Current functional difficulties such as walking, transfers, stairs and upper limb use

 The assessment is not simply about identifying weakness.
 It aims to understand how the nervous system is influencing movement patterns and what potential there is for improvement through structured rehabilitation.